-106. An interest should be declared if it is either within a category specified in the annex to the Standing Order 2 or within the scope of Standing Orders 13.8A and 17.24A, and if it is relevant in any matter to which the proceedings relate.
-It is the responsibility of the Member to judge whether an interest relates sufficiently to a particular proceeding to require a declaration.

-107. Members should declare both registrable and relevant interests each time that they participate in proceedings of the Assembly, as follows:
+- 106. An interest should be declared if it is either within a category specified in the annex to the Standing Order 2 or within the scope of Standing Orders 13.8A and 17.24A, and if it is relevant in any matter to which the proceedings relate ["Senedd proceedings" means any proceedings of the Senedd any committee of the Senedd or a sub-committee of such a committee].
+It is the responsibility of the Member to judge whether an interest relates sufficiently to a particular proceeding to require a declaration. - 107.
+Members should declare both registrable and relevant interests each time that they participate in proceedings of the Senedd, as follows:

-- Registrable Interest:
+Registrable Interest:

-In Plenary - before a member speaks for the first time in each agenda item but not each time that they subsequently speak during the particular item of business.

-In committee/sub-committee - at the beginning of each meeting.
+- In Plenary before a member speaks for the first time in each agenda item but not each time that they subsequently speak during the particular item of business. - In committee/sub-committee at the beginning of each meeting.

-- Relevant Interest:
+Relevant Interest:

-At the appropriate time in Assembly proceedings.
+- At the appropriate time in Senedd proceedings.

-108. Provided that the details (including any relevant amounts) are included in the Register of Interests, the Member may simply refer to the interests and the fact that the interests are to be found in the Register.
-If the declaration relates to interests which are either not in the Register or are ones which the Member (or to the Member's knowledge, the Member's partner or any dependant child of the Member) may expect to have in the future, then the full details (including relevant amounts if appropriate) will be required to be given in the declaration.

-109. The declaration itself should be sufficiently informative to enable the listener to understand the nature of the interest being declared, it is not enough to say 'I have an interest in the matter under discussion'.

-110. The declaration must also identify the kind of interest involved.
+- 108. Provided that the details (including any relevant amounts) are included in the Register of Members' Interests, the Member may simply refer to the interests and the fact that the interests are to be found in the Register.
+If the declaration relates to interests which are either not in the Register or are ones which the Member (or to the Member's knowledge, the Member's partner or any dependant child of the Member) may expect to have in the future, then the full details (including relevant amounts if appropriate) will be required to be given in the declaration. - 109.
+The declaration itself should be sufficiently informative to enable the listener to understand the nature of the interest being declared, it is not enough to say 'I have an interest in the matter under discussion'. - 110.
+The declaration must also identify the kind of interest involved.
 For example, 'I am a farmer with interests in land or animals which would be affected by the scheme' or 'I own a house in the area affected by the scheme being considered' or 'I am a member of the board of one of the organisations which would be affected by this decision'.
 If a member has more than one interest then each must be declared (e.g. 'I am a farmer whose land would be affected by the scheme and I am also the owner of a house occupied by my parents and which will be affected').